ccardenas2019/klip-web-application/README.md

     email: admin@klip.com
     passw: Admin11

-To acces as a Customer you can Register.
+To acces as a Customer you can Register or use this credentials:
+    email: user@klip.com
+    passw: User11